From Egg to Exhibit:

 By hatching and raising these adorable, swimming birds, which can be found in the wild in Australia and New Zealand.
 And this is how we do it.

-In late November, the Aquarium’s penguin team creates from one to eight pairs of males and females based on the size of our penguin colony and good breeding opportunities available among our penguins.
+In late November, the Aquarium’s penguin team creates from one to eight pairs of males and females based on the size of our penguin colony and good breeding opportunities.
+Since some species of penguin are currently endangered in the wild, we work closely with partner organization within the Association of Zoos and Aquarium (AZA) to identify pairs that are genetically suited through Species Survival Plan programs.
 These pairs will live behind the scenes, each with their own space and burrow, which is often just an overturned kitty litter container, to nest and, hopefully, lay eggs.

 After a 36- to 38-day incubation period, during which both the male and female penguins take turns sitting on the eggs to keep them warm, the chicks hatch.